cilium/cilium/Documentation/helm-values.rst

      - int
      - ``0``
    * - :spelling:ignore:`envoy.bootstrapConfigMap`
-     - Go off-road and bring your own custom Envoy bootstrap ConfigMap.
-Provide the name of the ConfigMap with a ``bootstrap-config.json`` key here. @schema type: [null, string] @schema
+     - ADVANCED OPTION: Bring your own custom Envoy bootstrap ConfigMap.
+Provide the name of a ConfigMap with a ``bootstrap-config.json`` key.
+When specified, Envoy will use this ConfigMap instead of the default provided by the chart.
+WARNING: Use of this setting has the potential to prevent cilium-envoy from starting up, and can cause unexpected behavior (e.g. due to syntax error or semantically incorrect configuration).
+Before submitting an issue, please ensure you have disabled this feature, as support cannot be provided for custom Envoy bootstrap configs. @schema type: [null, string] @schema
      - string
      - ``nil``
    * - :spelling:ignore:`envoy.connectTimeoutSeconds`